Kirkland Golf Balls Review: Tour Performance at a Costco Budget?

 However, this dip in quality was somewhat significant.
 Search online for thoughts about the new Kirkland golf balls and you will be disappointed.
 A once-beloved golf ball has become just another player in a crowded industry.

-The appeal of a tour quality golf ball at a mid-range price has disappeared.
-Now the 3-piece golf ball competes with similar balls and the pricing difference is much less noticeable than when it was being compared next to the top brands available.
+The appeal of a tour quality golf ball at a mid-range budget has disappeared.
+Now the 3-piece golf ball competes with similar balls and the budget difference is much less noticeable than when it was being compared next to the top brands available.

 Online hype has died down significantly, and most discussion surrounding Kirkland Signature golf balls is about when or if the old construction will ever return to stores.
 Of course, with lawsuits in place, the answer to that question is still up in the air.